-Solder mask: The green colored substance on PCBs is due to the application of solder mask.
+Solder mask: The green-colored substance on PCBs is due to the application of the solder mask.
 It provides insulation to the copper traces so that they don’t come in contact with conductive components.

 Silkscreen: Use a white screen as the last layer of the PCB.
 It contains the labels of different components in the form of symbols and characters.

 PCBs can also be of three types-